 Replace by Color from Ink Book allows to replace the ink by a new ink from an Ink book.
-Selecting the Ink is done in the same way as adding a new ink from Ink Book (see Adding an ink from Ink Book on page 107
+Selecting the Ink is done in the same way as adding a new ink from Ink Book (see Adding an ink from Ink Book on page 128

 - 4. Define if you want to replace the ink for every object (including images) or if you want to exclude images from the replacing, by setting the Include images option.
 Obviously, if you exclude images, the replaced ink will remain in the list of used inks. - 5.
-Click the Replace Ink button.
+Click the Replace Ink in Document button to replace the ink in the complete document, or click Replace Ink in Selection to replace the Ink for the currently selected objects only.